 Protecting and Advocating for Tasmania's Future through Better Planning.

-Planning Matters Alliance Tasmania is a peak body and growing network of almost 70 diverse community groups from across lutruwita/Tasmania.
+Planning Matters Alliance Tasmania is a growing network of over 70 diverse community groups from across lutruwita/Tasmania.
 Our Alliance members recognise land use planning impacts every inch of Tasmania.
 They are united in common concern over the current Tasmanian state planning laws and what they will mean for Tasmania’s future.

 We hold that good planning is fundamental to supporting both people and nature to thrive and underpins a healthy democracy and how we respond to climate change.